criteo/consul-templaterb/README.md

 * Hot-Reload of template files
 * Bandwidth limitation per endpoint (will soon support dynamic bandwidth limiter)
-* Supports baby sitting of multiple processes
+* Supports launch and supervision of multiple child processes
+* Supports launching commands when files do change on disk (reload commands...)
 * Supports all Ruby features (ex: base64, real JSON/XML generation...)
 * Information about bandwidth

-The executable supports close semantics to Consul template, it also supports commands when files are modified and supervision of multiple processes with ability to send signals to those processes when the files do change.
+The executable supports semantics and command line flags and options similar to HashiCorp's Consul-template, so many flags you might use in consul-template will work in a similar way.
+It also supports the same environment variable `CONSUL_HTTP_ADDR` to find the Consul Agent to query and 'CONSUL_HTTP_TOKEN' to get the token.

 ## Installation